metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 drwxr-x---.
 4 root root 70 Feb  5 11:08 vbmc
 ```

 Next, both host provisioning and baremetal interfaces are configured.
-Provisioning interface, as the name suggests, it will be used to provision the virtual bare metal hosts by means of the `BareMetal operator`.
+The provisioning interface, as the name suggests, will be used to provision the virtual bare metal hosts by means of the `Bare Metal Operator`.
 This interface is configured with an static IP (172.22.0.1):

 ```sh
 [alosadag@smc-master metal3-dev-env]$ ifconfig provisioning